You’ve slaved day and night to get the work done for your client.

 This social media report template uses icons to highlight key stats:

-The template above uses icons to help explain results: a funnel for conversion rate, money to stress savings.
+The social media report template above uses icons to help explain results: a funnel for conversion rate, money to stress savings.

 Design Pro Tip: Use icons to capture your point.
 Try bright and colorful illustrated icons for creative industries like marketing and simple line icons for more conservative fields like management consulting.